 - Unidata's Ethan Davis discussing Unidata's efforts in support of the netCDF Climate and Forecast (CF) metadata conventions.

-In addition, staff members served as chairs or facilitators for a number of sessions, with topics ranging from Python to collection of sensor data to NOAA's Big Data Project and NSF's EarthCube.
+In addition, staff members served as chairs or facilitators for a number of sessions, with topics ranging from Python to NOAA's Big Data Project to efforts to support FAIR (Findable, Accessible, Interoperable, and Reusable) Data and Open Data within the atmospheric and related sciences.

 NOAA Big Data Project

 Unidata Program Director Mohan Ramamurthy has long been involved with NOAA's Big Data Project (BDP), which aims to make NOAA data more easily available through partnerships with commercial and non-commercial cloud service providers.
-At this year's AMS meeting, Ramamurthy facilitated a Town Hall session to provide the community with an update on the BDP, bringing together panelists from the University of Chicago Center for Data Intensive Science, Amazon Web Services, and Google to discuss the state of the project.
-(Unfortunately, NOAA representatives were unable to attend.)
+At this year's AMS meeting, Ramamurthy facilitated a Town Hall session to provide the community with an update on the BDP, bringing together panelists from commercial participants, Microsoft, Amazon Web Services, and Google to discuss the state of the project.

 Visiting with Community